STS-30: Crew

-Crew seating arrangements
+Crew seat assignments

 Shuttle processing

 Atlantis spent three months in the Orbiter Processing Facility (OPF-2) after returning to the Kennedy Space Center at the end of STS-27.
 During this period technicians got to work removing and replacing all of the damaged Thermal Protection System (TPS) tiles that Atlantis sustained during her prior flight.
 They also took detailed inspections of the shuttle while simultaneously preparing Atlantis for STS-30R.
 The shuttle was rolled over to the Vehicle Assembly Building and mated with ET-29 and an SRB set on March 11, 1989.
 Eleven days later on March 22, 1989, Atlantis was rolled out to launch pad 39B.